What is the Samara Democracy 360?

-The Samara Index is an interactive open data tool that measures key areas of Canada’s democracy.
+The Samara Democracy 360 is a report card that grades key areas of Canada’s democracy.
 It will help educate citizens on the health of their democracy, encourage debate and provoke change where evidence suggests it’s most needed.

-The Index, more specifically, measures the relationship between citizens and their political leadership by looking at three areas:
+The Democracy 360, more specifically, measures the relationship between citizens and their political leadership by looking at three areas:

 Teachers and students to access an educational tool for classroom lessons on Canada’s political process and civic engagement.

 Journalists to draw on a fact base about Canadians’ beliefs, political activities and the political process that will enrich and improve reporting.